shulp2211/minnn/docs/source/reference_descriptions/extract.rst

 For example, if there are 2 FASTQ files in the input, there must be a read separator (``\``) in the pattern with queries for :code:`R1` and :code:`R2`.

-If there is more than 1 read in the input, extract action will search :code:`R1`, :code:`R2` combination and then try the same search with swapped reads :code:`R2`, :code:`R1`.
-Then it will choose the match with better score.
-This will be done for each multi-read sequence from input.
-This is the default behavior; if you want to check only :code:`R1`, :code:`R2` combination without checking reversed order, use :code:`--oriented` flag.
+By default, if there is more than 1 read in the input, extract action will check input reads in order they specified in :code:`--input` argument, or if input file is MIF, then in order they saved in MIF file.
+If :code:`--try-reverse-order` argument is specified, it will also try the combination with 2 swapped last reads (for example, if there are 3 reads, it will try :code:`R1, R2, R3` and :code:`R1, R3, R2` combinations), and then choose the match with better score.
+This will be done for each multi-read sequence from the input.

 Extract action uses bitap algorithm to quickly search nucleotide sequences from pattern in the target, and then it uses aligner to align pattern sequence with found section of the target and calculate match score.
 You can set